espressif/idf-component-manager/README.md

 IDF component manager can be used with ESP-IDF v4.1 and later.

-For ESP-IDF v4.4 the [idf-component-manager](https://pypi.org/project/idf-component-manager/) package is installed by default and no extra action is necessary.
+Starting ESP-IDF v4.4 the [idf-component-manager](https://pypi.org/project/idf-component-manager/) package is installed by default and no extra action is necessary.

 In ESP-IDF v4.1 — v4.3, you need to install the following Python package to use the component manager: